luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/12-the-pandora-gates.md

 ### Pohl Research Labs

-Named after the first gatecrasher to die on a mission (he's still gatecrashing today!), the Pohl Research Labs are stationed at the far end of Pandora from the gate.
+Named after the first gatecrasher to die on a mission (he’s still gatecrashing today!), the Pohl Research Labs are stationed at the far end of Pandora from the gate.
 These labs study anything and everything related to gatecrashing, from astrobiology to exotic physics.

 Lab space is provided for hypercorps and autonomist research co-ops alike; the Argonauts of course have a major presence here.